Geoffrey de Mandeville, 1st Earl of Essex: Outlaw activity and death

-In 1143–44, Earl Geoffrey maintained himself as a rebel and a bandit in the fen-country, using the Isle of Ely and Ramsey Abbey as his headquarters.
+In 1143–1144, Earl Geoffrey maintained himself as a rebel and a bandit in the fen-country, using the Isle of Ely and Ramsey Abbey as his headquarters.
 He was besieged by King Stephen and met his death attacking Burwell Castle in September 1144 in consequence of an arrow wound received in a skirmish.
 Because he had died excommunicated, his body initially was denied burial at the monastery he had founded, Walden Priory.
 Wrapped in lead, it was accepted eventually by the Templar community in London for burial within the Temple Church in London.
 His son Geoffrey III arranged for an effigy to be placed on the floor, where it can still be seen today.

-Temple Church was badly damaged by bombing during World War Two and its burial vaults were ransacked by looters.
-Many coffins were smashed and bones thrown on the floor, but the skull of Geoffrey de Mandeville was stolen, placing suspicion for the theft on a private collector.
+Temple Church was badly damaged by bombing during World War II and its burial vaults were ransacked by looters.
+Many coffins were smashed and bones thrown on the floor, and the skull of Geoffrey de Mandeville was stolen, placing suspicion for the theft on a private collector.